 Experience with person-centered services has shown us that successful service provision requires more than just developing and implementing a person-centered plan.
-Quality can no longer be individually measured through traditional models based on compliance with process oriented standards.
-To be successful, quality must be built into the service delivery system on the front end, using a systems approach.
+Quality can no longer be individually measured through traditional models based on compliance with process-oriented standards.
+To be successful, quality must be built into the service delivery system at the front end, using a systems approach.

 In order to be successful, quality management programs must be management-led and people oriented.
 This may require fundamental changes in the way organizations do business.

-DDSN employs a Quality Management system that includes the cycle of design, discovery, remediation and improvement.
-DDSN contracts with a Quality Improvement Organization, Alliant ASO, to conduct assessments of service providers by making on-site visits in its quality assurance process.
-During this process, records are reviewed, consumers and staff are interviewed, and observations made to ensure that services are being implemented as planned and based on the consumer’s need, that the consumer/family still wants and needs them, and that they comply with contract and/or funding requirements and best practices.
+DDSN employs a Quality Management system that utilizes the design, discovery, remediation cycle for improvement.
+DDSN contracts with a federally certified Quality Improvement Organization to conduct on-site assessments of service providers through both Licensing Reviews and Administrative Compliance and Individual Services (ACIS) Reviews.
+During service provider assessment, records are reviewed, service recipients and staff are interviewed, and service delivery observed.
+Reviews, interviews, and observations are conducted to ensure that services are being implemented as planned, services are based on the service recipient’s needs, services are still wanted and needed, and that services are delivered in a manner consistent with contract and/or funding requirements and best practices.
 In addition, the service provider’s administrative capabilities are reviewed to ensure compliance with DDSN standards, contracts, policies, and procedures.
-Any deficiencies found with the provider’s compliance will require a written Plan of Correction that addresses the deficiency both individually and systemically.
+Any deficiencies found require a written Plan of Correction that addresses each deficiency both individually and systemically.

 Most quality management strategies have a common focus: leadership, strategic planning, customer and market focus, measurement, analysis, knowledge management, human resource focus, process management, and results.
 Anything with input and output constitutes a process that can be measured.